Primary tabs

 Thesis / Dissertation

-There is a normal word limit for the thesis of 80,000 words (including footnotes and appendices but excluding bibliography).
-The thesis should represent a significant contribution to learning through the discovery of new knowledge or through the connection of previously unrelated facts, or the development of new theory, revision of older views or some combination of these.
-In writing the thesis you are expected to take account of previously published work on the subject and the thesis should be clearly and accurately written, paying due attention to English style and grammar.
-Candidates for the PhD in Cambridge are guided by a supervisor, though they will normally also discuss their work with a number of other experts in their field.
+The thesis typically has a limit of 80,000 words (including footnotes and appendices but excluding the bibliography).
+The thesis should represent a significant contribution to learning through the discovery of new knowledge, through the connection of previously unrelated facts, and/or through the development of a new theory.
+In writing the thesis, the candidate is expected to consider previously published work on the subject.
+The thesis should be clearly and accurately written, paying due attention to English style and grammar.
+Candidates for the PhD in Cambridge are guided by a Supervisor, and they will also discuss their work with other experts in their field.

-Following submission of the thesis, an oral (viva) examination is held, involving two examiners appointed by the Degree Committee of the Faculty of Modern and Medieval Languages, one of whom is normally external to Cambridge.
+Following submission of the thesis, an oral (viva) examination is held, involving two examiners appointed by the Degree Committee of the Faculty of Modern and Medieval Languages and Linguistics, at least one of whom is normally external to Cambridge.

 Other